thoughtbot/backbone-js-on-rails/book/introduction/example_app.md

 and room is left to explore interesting implementations like deferred loading and file attachment.

+While the example application is based on the content of the book, it represents the _finished_ state of a lot of concepts discussed in the book.
+So, while we show some concepts in the book and break them down, the example application may then use a plugin that encapsulates that idea or is more officially supported.
+The book is not meant to be a walk through of the contents of `example_app`.
+Instead, `example_app` is intended to be a standalone reference in and of itself, while being related to the book.

+We did this intentionally so that the book can be a standalone reference rather than being a sequential read that must be understood in sequence.

+### Framework and library choice in the example application

 The application uses Rails 3.2.6 and Ruby 1.9.2.
 We provide an `.rvmrc`.

 The included JavaScript libraries are non-minified for readability.
 This